Business of Medicine

 The first course of action whenever someone gets a chemical or potentially infectious material in their eye is flushing — which is why it’s vital to have an unobstructed, functional and well-maintained eyewash station nearby.

 Common Types of Eye Injuries to Healthcare Workers

-Chemical Exposure: Healthcare organizations typically have a few “caustic” or “corrosive” hazardous chemicals that can severely irritate or burn the eyes and in some cases lead to scarring or blindness.
+Chemical exposure: Healthcare organizations typically use several caustic or corrosive hazardous chemicals that can severely irritate or burn the eyes and in some cases lead to scarring or blindness.
 A few chemicals that fall into these categories include autoclave cleaners, glutaraldehyde, Lime-A-Way®, drain cleaner and potassium hydroxide.
-Employers and employees need to be aware of specific hazards, precautionary statements, and first aid instructions for every chemical they use in the workplace.
+Employers and employees need to be aware of specific hazards, precautionary statements and first aid instructions for every chemical they use in the workplace.
 That information is provided on the chemicals’ safety data sheet and should be readily available for consultation if an exposure occurs.